-The Reliant multi-piece Spinning and Casting rods are changing a bit for 2019 and we have a limited stock which we are offering at super pricing as an introduction and welcome to our new RFTGear project!
+Some of the Reliant multi-piece conventional rods are changing a bit in 2019 and we have a limited stock which we are offering at super pricing as an introduction and welcome to our new RFTGear project!

 Sometimes we fish with conventional gear.
 Sometimes conditions and certain situations favor it.
 Like so many others we know, the approach is every bit as serious and the preparation just as meticulous as when we fish with fly.

 When we started fishing seatrout on the Scandinavian coast nearly 30 years ago, our friends in Denmark were building their own spinning rods from carbon/glass composite fly rod blanks.
 They knew exactly the action they wanted and it apparently wasn’t available in a factory-made spinning rod.